Grace-11/aicity2021_kvr/README.md

 (5) detailed description of how to run training and testing with the input of the downloaded packages from our website.

-The result of this repository code has not validated by the evaluation server.
-You may have a different result from our reported score.